tsaglam/JavaCodeEcorification/README.md

 </p>

 ## How to install:
-1. Clone or download the project
+1. Clone or download the project.
-2. Import as existing project into the Eclipse IDE
+2. Import as existing project into the Eclipse IDE.
-3. Do the steps one and two for the [EcoreMetamodelExtraction project](https://github.com/tsaglam/EcoreMetamodelExtraction).
+3. Do the steps one and two of the [EcoreMetamodelExtraction project](https://github.com/tsaglam/EcoreMetamodelExtraction) installation instructions (use Eclipse 2018-09 or newer, Oxygen is no longer supported).
 4. You need the Eclipse Modeling Framework, the Eclipse Java Development Tools, the Eclipse Plug-in Development Environment, the Xtend IDE and [XAnnotations](https://github.com/kit-sdq/XAnnotations).
 Make sure that all five are installed.
 5. Run the project as Eclipse Application.
 6. You can start the extraction from the context menu of a Java project (provisional UI).